Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 Phase 2: Generation (batch by scene)

-• Generate wide/establishing first
+• Generate wide or establishing shots first

 • Generate medium coverage